diku-dk/su-guides/guides/CSharpStyle.md

 in the file [.editorconfig](../files/.editorconfig).

 ## Using EditorConfig via the Terminal
-Start off by placing the [.editorconfig](../files/.editorconfig) inside the project/solution folder.
+Start off by placing the [.editorconfig](../files/.editorconfig) inside the project/solution folder, this file must have the name `.editorconfig`.
 Then navigate inside the project/solution folder and run the following command.
 ```sh
 $ dotnet format . -v diag --report .
 ```